chriscalo/rpc-light/README.md

 protocol buffers.

-Instead, this proxy-based RPC client tracks the names of properties accessed as a `path` variable until a function call is invoked, at which point it delegates to a handler function that you provide.
+Instead, this proxy-based RPC client tracks the names of properties accessed as a `path` variable until we invoke one of these properties as a function, at which point it delegates to a handler function that you provide.

 Example: